 Find out more about Access to Leeds and alternative admissions.

 We accept a range of international equivalent qualifications.
-For more information, contact the School of Languages, Cultures and Societies admissions team.
+For more information contact the School of Philosophy, Religion and History of Science Undergraduate Admissions team.

 English language requirements

 IELTS 7.0 overall, with no less than 6.5 in any component.
 For other English qualifications, read English language equivalent qualifications.

 International students who do not meet the English language requirements for the programme may be able to study an English for Academic Purposes pre-sessional course with a progression route to the degree programme.
 For information and entry requirements, read Pre-sessional programmes.